 Also, if you are relatively new to the nuances of building custom motorcycles or don't have loads of cash to work with, read this information on building a cheap chopper: Build a cheap chopper.

 The second step...or baby step, is to read How To Build A Chopper Frame.
-It comes with a bonus report which will be a tremendous help in your bike building efforts.

 We also recommend this book: How To Build A Kit Bike, by Timothy Remus, Jonathan Wood.